gabgilling/Thesis/README.md

 # Thesis documentation for _Mr.
-P Visits Brussels: Investigating the Democratic Deficit in the European Union_
+P Visits Brussels: An Investigation of the Democratic Deficit in the European Union_

 The goal of this thesis is to investigate the democratic deficit in the European Union by using Multi-level Regression and Poststratification (MRP) to quantify regional level preferences on a set of salient issues surrounding environmental regulations.
 I have chosen that topic because it has both large amounts of 1) polling conducted on the matter 2) legislation voted on in the E.U.
 Parliament.
 I will potentially look into more topics (LGTBQ+ rights, immigration, trade) if time allows.

 Once regional preferences are calculated, they are correlated with the regions' - called constituencies -  Members of Parliament (MEPs) roll call votes on legislation corresponding to the aforementioned issues.

-There are only 3 countries that have a sub-national constituencies at the E.U.
+I have chosen 3 countries that have a sub-national constituencies at the E.U.
 Parliament: the United Kingdom (until 2020), France (until 2019) and Italy.
+While other countries like Poland and Belgium also have sub-national constituencies, the 3 I have mentioned have the advantage of having their constituencies be nearly identical with the NUTS system of classification, thus simplifying my analyses.
 I will analyze surveys and roll call votes for the 6th, 7th and 8th legislatures - from 2004 to 2019.

 This GitHub repo documents all of the steps I took to extract and wrangle the data I needed, as well as preliminary results as I progress throughout the semester.